Death Game: Filming and editing

 The production budget for Death Game was $150,000 according to Worth.
 Filming took place in 1974, at which time the movie was known by numerous working titles including "Mrs. Manning's Weekend", "Mrs. Manning's Holiday", "Weekend of Terror", and "Handful of Hours".
 Principal photography took between thirteen and fifteen days.
 Traynor chose a large home in Hancock Park, Los Angeles, as a primary filming location, which the crew rented for $1,000 per week.
 Both Locke and Worth described the filming process for Death Game as extremely tumultuous.
-Locke claimed the original script for film was much more suspenseful and less exploitive, but that Traynor attempted to interject more comedic elements into the story.
+Locke was continuously heckled by the makeup man and finally told him to shut up and he told her what she could do with herself.
+She slapped him and he tried to slap her back and they had to be separated from each other,and she claimed the original script for film was much more suspenseful and less exploitive, but that Traynor attempted to interject more comedic elements into the story.
 Locke criticized the director's lack of leadership, recounting he "didn't have any idea what he needed to be, was, or should be doing."
 She claimed his direction often consisted of simply telling the two lead actresses to "break something, or eat something".
 This gradually led to Cassel and Locke directing their own performances, as well as that of the less-experienced Camp.
 Tensions on set were high between Traynor and Cassel, as the actor constantly threatened to leave the production.
 After one scene involving the two female antagonists dumping large amounts of food on his character, Cassel was allegedly so angry he nearly hit the director.
-He also reportedly refused to loop his character's dialogue once filming wrapped, leaving Worth to dub the voice of George Manning in post-production.
+Traynor replied that he would fight Cassel anytime any place after filming wrapped.Cassel also reportedly refused to loop his character's dialogue once filming wrapped, leaving Worth to dub the voice of George Manning in post-production.
+Cassel and Traynor ran into each other years later at a movie theater and decided to let bygones be bygones.